spidasoftware/format/README.md

 ======

 The goal of this project is to combine the formatting capabilities of various projects in the open source community into one simple command-line feature.
-Eclipse and Groovy-Eclipse provide effective java and groovy formatters respectively, so it was decided to extract those classes and add it to this project.
-However, that was only the beginning. this program has the potential to format a variety of languages, including javascript, html, gsp, and many others.
+The Eclipse IDE and The Groovy-Eclipse plugin provide effective java and groovy formatters respectively, so it was decided to extract those classes and add it to this project.
+However, this is only the start.
+This program has the potential to format a variety of languages, including javascript, html, gsp, and many others.
 Below are directions on how to setup and use this formatter, but also included is information on how to add more formatters to this project.
 Feel free to download this repository and add formatters of your own.
 In addition, there are instructions on how to add your own preferences to the java and groovy formatters incase you prefer different standards.